openhab/org.openhab.binding.zwave/doc/shenzhen/powerplug_0_0.md

 ### Parameter 9: Time switch Period

-Delay time after the plug is switched off (in minutes) This parameter defines the time after the plug is switched off.
-If Parameter 8# is set to ‘1’, and relay is turn ON, the relay will be turn OFF after delay this parameter.
+Delay time after the plug is switched off (in minutes)
+<p&gtThis parameter defines the time after the plug is switched off.
+If Parameter 8# is set to ‘1’, and relay is turn ON, the relay will be turn OFF after delay this parameter.</p&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```150```.